 We Share the Same Sky: A Memoir of Memory & Migration, by Rachael Cerrotti

-During her time on campus, the author will take part in a number of presentations on her work.
-See below for more information.
+During her time on campus, the author took part in a number of presentations on her work.
+See below for more information about these past events.

 We Share the Same Sky, Rachael Cerrotti’s moving memoir, tells the story of Rachael's grandmother, Hana, who escaped the Holocaust, and of Hana's subsequent moves following the tragedy of losing her family in the concentration camps.
 A limited number of complimentary copies are available at Gumberg Library, first-come, first-served.
 E-mail Maggie Cowburn email@example.com to request a print copy or link to the first chapter on e-reserve.
 Multipass is required to access e-reserve.